bizbooq/bizbooq-support/docs/en/01-getting-started/02-explore.md

-# What is Ciniki Accounting?
+# What is BizBooq Accounting?

-Ciniki is a full-featured accounting software for small businesses that allows you to easily track and manage your finances in one place.
-Ciniki helps you get your work done more efficiently.
-With Ciniki, you can manage all your businesses in one place, detect and eliminate bank transaction errors, find and review invoices in seconds and do book-keeping in your language with regional currency support.
-When you need an online accounting software that can handle recurring payments, bills and invoices, with Ciniki, you don't have to look any further!
+BizBooq is a full-featured accounting software for small businesses that allows you to easily track and manage your finances in one place.
+BizBooq helps you get your work done more efficiently.
+With BizBooq, you can manage all your businesses in one place, detect and eliminate bank transaction errors, find and review invoices in seconds and do book-keeping in your language with regional currency support.
+When you need an online accounting software that can handle recurring payments, bills and invoices, with BizBooq, you don't have to look any further!

 Let's get started!